Flux flow and orbital upper critical field in multiband FeSe$_{0.5}$Te$_{0.5}$ explored by microwave magnetotransport: Introduction

 \section{Introduction}

 Iron based superconductors (IBS) are well known to be multiband superconductors.
-Various pairing symmetries are proposed and have found experimental support, typically with more or less anisotropic s-wave gap with possible $++$ peculiarities \cite{hosono2015a}.
+Various pairing symmetries are proposed and have found experimental support, with more or less anisotropic s-wave gap with possible $++$ peculiarities \cite{hosono2015a}.
 The Fermi surfaces involves typically two or more bands, with both types of charge carriers (holes and electrons).
-Moreover, anisotropy is a typical feature of IBS, albeit less prominent than in their cuprate high-$T_c$ cousins.
+Moreover, anisotropy is {an important} feature of IBS, albeit less prominent than in their cuprate high-$T_c$ cousins.

 In the mixed state, vortex structure and dynamics is expected to be deeply impacted by this complex electronic structure, leading for example to fractional vortices, related to the distinct superfluids, which can be locked \cite{goryo2005} or lead to dissociate at high driving currents \cite{lin2013}.
-The multiband nature can also appear in terms of enhanced dissipation at low fields, whenever one of the bands is more strongly depressed by the applied magnetic field, similarly to what happens in MgB$_2$ \cite{sarti2005,goryo2005}.
-Indeed, the important parameter in this context, the slope $\alpha$ of the normalized flux flow resistivity $\rhoff/\rho_n$ vs the normalized applied magnetic field $B/B_{c2}$, ${\rhoff/\rho_n=\alpha B/B_{c2}}$, is expected and observed to be $>1$ ($\rho_n$ and $B_{c2}$ are the normal state resistivity and upper critical field, respectively) \cite{takahashi2012,okada2012,okada2013,okada2013a,okada2014}, in contrast with the well-known Bardeen-Stephen behaviour \cite{bardeen1965} or with more refined results based on Time-Dependent Ginzburg Landau theory \cite{schmid1966, LO1986}, although FeSeTe single crystals have exhibited contrasting behaviours \cite{okada2015}.
+The multiband nature can also appear in terms of enhanced dissipation at low fields, whenever one of the bands is more strongly depressed by the applied magnetic field, similarly to what happens in MgB$_2$ \cite{goryo2005,sarti2005}.
+Indeed, the important parameter in this context, the slope $\alpha$ of the normalized {flux flow} resistivity $\rhoff/\rho_n$ vs the normalized applied magnetic field $B/B_{c2}$, ${\rhoff/\rho_n=\alpha B/B_{c2}}$, is expected and observed to be $\alpha >1$ ($\rho_n$ and $B_{c2}$ are the normal state resistivity and upper critical field, respectively) \cite{takahashi2012,okada2012,okada2013,okada2013a,okada2014}, in contrast with the well-known Bardeen-Stephen behaviour \cite{bardeen1965} or with more refined results based on Time-Dependent Ginzburg Landau theory \cite{schmid1966, LO1986}, although \fesete single crystals have exhibited contrasting behaviors \cite{okada2015}.